Dog phobia therapy where the end goal isn’t to love dogs…

 -

 Short answer - almost.
-The only limitation is that I can’t offer therapy to clients based in the US or Canada due to licensing (I’m based and accredited in the UK).
+The only limitation is that I can’t offer therapy to clients based in the US or Canada due to licensing (but please note that I work under UK jurisdiction as I’m based and accredited in the UK).

 -